-As we go through the four “must-haves” for transforming your factories, the second is potentially the most transformative because it optimizes and empowers the people making your inventory decisions.
+As we go through the three “must-haves” for transforming your factories, the second is potentially the most transformative because it optimizes and empowers the people making your inventory decisions.

 When teams gain access to clear and accurate information, they start to standardize their daily work, hold each other accountable, and align on a shared set of rules and principles.
 This increases trust, productivity, and the power of daily decisions built not only on accurate, trustworthy information but also on industry and company-wide best practices.

 Successfully standardizing the daily work of your supply chain teams means you’ve done the following:

 - Established clear, achievable, time-bound goals that everyone can see and work toward